libp2p/specs/README.md

 These specs define wire protocols that are used by libp2p for connectivity, security, multiplexing, and other purposes.

+The protocols described below all use [protocol buffers](https://developers.google.com/protocol-buffers/docs/proto?hl=en) (aka protobuf) to define message schemas.
+Version `proto2` is used unless stated otherwise.

 - [identify][spec_identify] -  Exchange keys and addresses with other peers
 - [mplex][spec_mplex] - The friendly stream multiplexer
 - [plaintext][spec_plaintext] - An insecure transport for non-production usage